bryantgunaman/MinecraftZombieKillerRL/index.md

 **Milestone 3 (Ambitious):**

 1) Be able to build weapons and gather resources at day time to prepare against surviving against zombies at night
+2) Be able to use ranged typed weapons.
 ```

 ## Appointment with Instructor